rafiulhasanarb/galleryOfPhotos/README.md

 2. The user can tap the photo and can see a full-screen view of the photo
 3. The user has an infinite scroll on the gallery screen

+#Screens
+1. Splash screen with Unsplash logo and title
+2. Photo screen infinite scoll with cache images
+3. Detail screen with save and share button, when save button is clicked it show a progressbar, progress label
+4. Saved Screen show the local saved images from server

 # Features
 1. Unit tests
 2. The app’s flavor/scheme can be changed easily so that changing from development API to production API becomes trivial